 How do I volunteer?

 Our biggest need is for precinct captains and other neighborhood volunteers.
-The best way to get involved at that level is to speak with your Precinct Captain or District Chairman.
-If you are unable to reach either of them, or would like information about other opportunities, just call the FCRC office at 703-766-4467.
+The best way to get involved at that level is to speak with your Precinct Captain or District Chair.
+If you are unable to reach either of them, or would like information about other opportunities, just call the Fairfax GOP office at 703-766-4467.

 You can also sign up at our volunteer page here.